Rockies vs. Rangers Player Props Betting Odds

 Garcia Stats

-- Adolis Garcia has six doubles, 14 home runs, 16 walks and 48 RBI (42 total hits).
-He has stolen three bases.
+- Adolis Garcia has recorded 43 hits with six doubles, 14 home runs and 16 walks.
+He has driven in 49 runs with three stolen bases.

-- Garcia has picked up a hit in three straight games.
-During his last five outings he is hitting .389 with a double, five home runs, a walk and 11 RBI.
+- Garcia enters this matchup looking to extend his four-game hit streak.
+During his last five outings he is hitting .294 with four home runs, a walk and seven RBI.

 Garcia Recent Games